 31 "And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of the sky to the other.

-But there are other obstacles to understanding this.
+But besides the two apparent wraths of God, there are other obstacles to understanding this.
 If you read this account alone where it says "the flood took them all away" you can come away with the idea that "one shall be taken" is referring to dying as those outside Noah's Ark did.
 It helps greatly to read the parallel account in Luke which tells us it will be just like in the days of Noah and just like in the days of Lot.
 So it's up to us to consider them both and understand what both times had in common in order to draw the proper lesson from Jesus' analogies for the day of the rapture:

 Luke 17:26-37 — 26 "And as it was in the days of Noah, so it will be also in the days of the Son of Man: